PlankCipher/et/README.md

   -def or --define
     print definitions for WORD from wordnik.com if correctly spelled, otherwise print spell suggestions.
 (WORD is required for this option)

+  -pro or --pronounce
+    play American English pronunciation of WORD from macmillandictionary.com

   -spl or --spell
     print spell suggestions for WORD from wordlist if not spelled correctly (exits with 1 as exit code), otherwise print a message indicating that WORD is spelled correctly.
 (WORD is required for this option)